Syn-Tax/cross-domain-am/reports/honours/body/05_results.md

 \end{tabular}
 \end{table}

 The confusion matrix for the 3-class problem, as shown in Figure \ref{fig:text-only-conf-mat-3class} can also be discussed.
-Here the overprediction of the Support class is a bit more obvious
+Here the underprediction of the attack class and the overprediction of the majority class.
+When compared to the 4-class confusion matrix (Figure \ref{fig:text-only-conf-mat-4class}) it appears that the model is effectively combining incorrect predictions between samples labelled inference and rephrase.
+This result could imply that the model's learning is approximately equivalent between the 3- and 4-class approaches, although it should be noted that more investigation is required to prove this.

 \begin{figure}[h]
 \centering